Thanatisia/SharedSpace/Docs/Linux/Ideas/starting-GUI-apps-from-tty/README.md

         + vnc-server-port : The Port number of the VNC server you wish to point to; Format: 5900+[display-number]
     ```console
     websockify -D --web=[/path/to/novnc] [websocket-server-port] [vnc-server-ip (localhost=127.0.0.1)]:[vnc-server-port]
     ```

+### GUI applications
+- Now that you are inside the X virtual framebuffer, you can run commands and startup GUI applications from the tty and it would draw on the virtual framebuffer
+    + which is, at this stage, currently drawn in the background that can be viewed from a VNC instance

+- To run the GUI applications from the tty and still hold control of the tty
+    + Use the '&' keyword
+    ```console
+    [GUI] &
+    ```

 ## Documentation